-This easy recipe for salmon patties only requires four ingredients.
-By quickly combining canned salmon, frozen hash browns, eggs, and frozen spinach, you’ll have a quick weeknight dinner that’s super simple, healthy, and totally delicious.
+This easy canned salmon patty recipe only requires four ingredients.
+It’s a quick weeknight dinner that’s super simple, healthy, and totally kid friendly.

-I’ve probably made half a dozen different versions of salmon patties / salmon cakes over the years.
+I’ve probably made half a dozen different versions of a salmon patty recipe over the years.
 Some recipes used fresh salmon, some used canned salmon, some had potatoes, some had onions, some had herbs, some were baked, some were sauteed…you get the point.
-There’s a lot of diversity in the salmon patty world!

 All of the recipes have been tasty, and they usually get eaten, but they’ve all been a little too complicated to make it into our “quick weeknight dinner” rotation.

 (If you’re going “ewwww” about the bones, note that the tiny bones in canned salmon are really soft, and when they’re mashed up with the rest of the ingredients they are totally edible, and you don’t even notice they’re there.
-Promise.
-And if you don’t need to worry about calcium intake, then you can use bone-free canned salmon in this recipe, too.)
+Promise.)

-Cooking Note #2: Make sure you do a good job of squeezing the water out of the salmon and the spinach so that the cakes don’t fall apart while they’re cooking.
-Saute in an oil-coated pan over medium heat for 5 minutes per side, or until golden on the outside of each patty.
+Make sure you do a good job of squeezing the water out of the salmon and the spinach so that the salmon cakes don’t fall apart while they’re cooking.
+Saute the patties in an oil-coated pan over medium heat for 5 minutes per side, or until golden on the outside.

 - 15 oz canned salmon well drained